By Dinesh Wagle on November 20th, 2004 in Wagle Monologues

 Well, I really don’t buy whatever Mr. Rasullullah has to offer.
 There were no reasons behind my daari.
 I didn’t find much time for them.
 This might be one.
 I wanted to have them for some time because I always wanted to have long daari when I was a child.

-In fact, I am a later comer when it comes to Daari.
-My uncle Achyut Ghimire, who is 9 months younger than myself, started shaving his daari long before I had any hair on my cheeks that was suitable enough to call Daari.
+In fact, I am a late comer when it comes to Daari.
+One of my uncles Achyut Ghimire who is younger than me by a few months started shaving his daari long before I had any hair on my cheeks that was suitable enough to call Daari.
 I envied him.
-Perhaps, that ego was responsible for me being uninterested for shaving.
-The list can be longer.
+Perhaps, that made uninterested in shaving.

 I also found a story of Abraham Lincoln, the letter of Miss Grace Bedell and his daari.
 “All the ladies like whiskers and they would tease their husband’s to vote for you and then you would be President,” the 11-year-old wrote to the Republican Presidential candidate.
 He replies, “As to the whiskers, having never worn any, do you not think people would call it a piece of silly affection if I were to begin it now?”
 The site, where I found these letters, writes, “The rest is history.
 When Abraham Lincoln left Springfield on February 11th, 1861, bound for the White House, he was fully bearded.”

-Well, no Grace Bedell has ever written me with such suggestion.
-And I don’t think, at least for the time being, that I will wear daari for a long period.
-Of course, I might enjoy different styles of daari in the coming days.
+Well, no Grace Bedell has ever written to me with such suggestion.
+And I don’t think, at least for the time being, I will sport daari for a long period.
+Of course, I might enjoy different styles of daari in coming days.
 French Cut?
 Who knows?

-When people saw be without beard, the talk got even intense.
+When people saw me without beard, their reactions were intense.
 “Dinesh!
-Where the hell are your daari?”
-Everyone wanted explanation.
-Did my girl friend changed her mind and come back?
+Where the hell is your daari?”
+Everyone wanted an explanation.
+Did my girlfriend change her mind and come back?
 Ameet Dhakal too was surprised.
-He said he doesn’t usually shave on Saturdays.
-Milan Mani Sharma, another guy from the Post offered me New Pinch.
-I was a new guy.
-Murahari Parajuli, a fellow at Kantipur thought I was a “chicken chilli” meaning a hairless chicken.
+He reacted by repeating what he had once told me: that he doesn’t usually shave on Saturdays.
+Milan Mani Sharma, another guy from the Post, thought I looked very fresh and ‘new’.
+Murahari Parajuli, a fellow reporter at Kantipur thought I was a “chicken chilli” meaning a hairless chicken.

-Yuvraj Acharya, a Post man who is master at making conversations, related my shave with that of World Toilet Day.
-An article about World Toilet Organization written by me had appeared in Kantipur on that day.
+Yuvraj Acharya, a Post man who is master at making conversations, related my shave to the World Toilet Day.
+An article about World Toilet Organization written by me had appeared in Kantipur.
 “Oh.. so you had vowed to shave on the World Toilet Day?” he wanted to know.
-Ganesh Rai of Kantipur simply smiled pointing to my beardless checks.
-I can’t remember all those who had to offer their opinion regarding a bearded Dinesh or a beardless Dinesh.
+Ganesh Rai of Kantipur simply smiled pointing at my beardless cheeks.
+I can’t remember all those people who offered their opinions regarding a bearded Dinesh or a beardless Dinesh.
 Did I say Dinesh?
 No, they all were talking about Dinesh’s Daari, not me or that is to say Dinesh.
 Oh..Daari!
-You looted me from myself.
-Still, I don’t hate you.
+You took me away from myself.
+But I don’t hate you.
 Because you are right there on my cheeks.

 5 Responses to “Beard (Daari), What a Lively Thing U R!”